 Here are some more examples of where the Health Halo Effect pops up.

 • Fruit Juices

-You see those 100%, natural, organic, freshly picked,and squeezed by the hands of an Angel, juices?
-Yh.
+You see those 100%, natural, organic, freshly picked, and squeezed by the hands of an angel, fruit juices, yeah?
 Let’s talk about them.
-This is what a serving [200ml] of orange juice looks like
+This is what a serving (200ml) of orange juice looks like

 Now, I’m not sure about you, but I’ve never seen someone drink an actual serving.
 Most people are going to be filling that glass to the top.
 This is a full glass of OJ, coming in at 350 ml.

 But, even 350ml is less than the standard sized bottles you find in stores.
-The smallest size you’ll find most fruit juices at stores are 500ml bottles.
+The smallest size you’ll find most fruit juices is 500ml bottles.

-One 500ml bottle of orange juice is the same number of calories as 4 medium oranges.
-You tell me which one will fill you up more.
+One 500ml bottle of orange juice is the same number of calories as four medium-sized oranges.
+Which one is going to fill you up more?

 Secondly, you see all those ‘protein-infused’ products you’re seeing everywhere these days?

 Well.
 Take a look at these two images.